 The Overrange Protection Circuit requires no adjustment other than the initial factory calibration.
 Even if the photodiode output shifts substantially, the Overrange Protection Circuit operates properly.
-No routine maintenance to this circuit is required, but the following test of the circuit is recommended after each scheduled analyzer calibration.
+No routine maintenance to this circuit is required.
+However, a scheduled test of the circuit is recommended monthly.